BAOOOOOM/digital_human/README.md

 </p>

 A virtual digital tutor platform with intelligent, personalized, and high-quality interactive capabilities.

+## core technology

 The core technologies include: 1.
 Profile Diagnosis and Evolution; 2.
 Knowledge Reasoning and Updating; 3.
 Agent Service Construction; 4.
 Intelligent Empathetic Interaction.

 ![image](https://github.com/user-attachments/assets/1c87b981-bee7-4efc-a1a3-92a721b6b72a)

-## Profile Diagnosis and Evolution
+### Profile Diagnosis and Evolution

 In response to changes in cognitive characteristics at different stages, we diagnose the user’s cognitive level by acquiring long-term interaction records, mining behavioral pattern data, and performing knowledge tracking.